Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

 In addition to the isolated flat band condition, Eq.~\eqref{eq.ds_qm} is derived assuming uniform pairing.
-From Fig.~\ref{fig:Lieb_extended_2d} c), we see that $|\Delta_A|$ is different from the other order parameters for the diagonal version of the extended Lieb lattice.
+From Fig.~\ref{fig:fig2} c), we see that $|\Delta_A|$ is different from the other order parameters for the diagonal version of the extended Lieb lattice.
 This is, in fact, true for all the different extensions and the original Lieb lattice.
 The flat-band states reside on the $B$, $C$ and $D$ orbitals, which is why the different $\Delta_A$ does not affect the prediction much: we need uniform pairing at the orbitals where the flat-band states reside, whereas the order parameters at the other orbitals should be small in the isolated flat band limit.
-Interestingly, $|\Delta_C|$ differs from $|\Delta_B|$ and $|\Delta_D|$ in the x-directional version and $|\Delta_D|$ differs from $|\Delta_B|$ and $|\Delta_C|$ in the decorated version.
-Despite these differences in the order parameters, the scaled quantum metric prediction works well for the lattices when the band gap is sufficiently large.
-This indicates that the prediction works also when the uniform pairing condition is not perfectly met on the orbitals that have flat bands.
+In the decorated and the x-directional lattices, even the order parameters of the $B$, $C$ and $D$ orbitals are not equal:$|\Delta_C|$ differs from $|\Delta_B|$ and $|\Delta_D|$ in the x-directional version and $|\Delta_D|$ differs from $|\Delta_B|$ and $|\Delta_C|$ in the decorated version.
+Despite these differences in the order parameters, the Eq.~\eqref{eq.ds_qm} can predict the DMFT (and mean-field) superfluid weigh when the band gap is sufficiently large.
+This indicates that the prediction works also when the uniform pairing condition is not perfectly met.

-Appendix \ref{app:QMpred}, shows that when $|U|=1$, the predicted superfluid weight overestimates the DMFT superfluid weight by a factor of $\frac{4}{3}$ but still has the same qualitative behavior as the DMFT superfluid weight.
-We also show in appendix \ref{app:QMpred} that the difference between the predicted superfluid weight and the DMFT one increases as a function of $|U|$ for the Lieb lattice and for all different versions of the extended Lieb lattice.
-These results show that while the mean-field prediction is quantitatively accurate only at small interaction strength (and exact at the limit of zero interaction strength), it can give surprisingly accurate qualitative predictions at higher interaction strengths.
-The match of the DMFT and the analytical prediction in Fig.~\ref{fig:Dxx_pred} is, therefore, surprisingly good in many ways.
+With a larger interaction strength $|U| = 1$, both the Eq.~\eqref{eq.ds_qm} and the mean-field calculation give larger zero-temperature superfluid weights compared to DMFT (see Supplementary Note 2).
+However, in all of the lattices, the differences between the superfluid weights are only quantitative and the superfluid weights have the same behavior as a function of $\delta$.
+Thus, while DMFT agrees quantitatively with Eq.~\eqref{eq.ds_qm} and the mean-field calculation only at small interaction strength, there is still qualitative agreement at higher interaction strengths.
+Specifically, if two lattices exhibit distinct DMFT zero-temperature superfluid weights, the ratio of these superfluid weights should be approximately similar in the mean-field calculations or in the Eq.~\eqref{eq.ds_qm} predictions when the flat bands are sufficiently isolated.
+These results show that when the bands are isolated, mean-field theory can be used instead of the DMFT zero-temperature superfluid weight when comparing the relative BKT temperatures of different lattices.